 The longer it takes to diagnose and respond to a uterine rupture the more likely it is that the baby and/or the placenta can be pushed through the uterine wall and into the mother’s abdominal cavity putting women at increased risk for hemorrhage and babies at increased risk for neurological complications and very rarely, death.

-The authors of A Guide to Pregnancy and Childbirth, an internationally respected evidence-based text, state that any birthing facility equipped to respond to a medical emergency can care for women laboring for a VBAC.
+The Cochrane Pregnancy and Childbirth Group states that any birthing facility equipped to respond to a medical emergency can care for women laboring for a VBAC.

 Whereas ACOG guidelines for an emergency cesarean previously allowed for a maximum response time of 30 minutes for an obstetric emergency, current VBAC guidelines issued by ACOG recommend that birth facilities who care for women laboring for a VBAC should have a physician capable of performing an emergency cesarean, anesthesia services, and staff “immediately available.”
 The National Institutes of Health (NIH) Consensus Development Statement on VBAC (March 2010) indicated that there is no scientific evidence to support this recommendation.
 The American Academy of Family Physicians guidelines for a trial of labor after a cesarean (TOLAC) state that VBAC should not be restricted only to facilities with available surgical teams present throughout labor since there is no evidence that these additional resources result in improved outcomes